|Copyright Agency Partnerships/Institute of Modern Art 2023-24||9am 4 April 2023||1pm 19 June 2023||Mid-August 2023|

 Mid-career and established visual artists working in all media are eligible to apply.

-The total value of this grant is $80,000, inclusive of a $20,000 artist fee and $60,000 production and project funds.
+The total value of this grant is $80,000, inclusive of a $20,000 artist fee and $60,000 production and project funds towards the development and presentation of a new commission.
 Applicants will be required to submit an indicative budget that takes this breakdown into consideration.

-While individual visual artists will apply directly to the Copyright Agency for the grant, we recommend you discuss a potential application with the partner organisation beforehand.
-If your application is successful, the grant and all monies will be managed by the partner organisation.
+Individual visual artists will apply directly to the Copyright Agency for the grant.
+We recommend you consult and review the Information Pack which includes information about IMA including its history, mission, gallery plans, equipment and the Frequently Asked Questions, prior to your application.
+If your application is successful, the grant and project budget will be managed by the partner organisation, alongside the curatorial development and presentation of the commission.

 Who can apply

-- Visual artists should apply for this grant
+- Mid-career and established contemporary artists are eligible to apply for this grant

-- If applying as a group, all visual artists must identify as mid-career or established artists
+- If applying as a group, all artists must identify as mid-career or established artists

 - Applicants must be Australian citizens or permanent residents